msse-2022-bootcamp/lessons/_episodes/02-02-cpp-first-program.md

 In this example, the `name` variable is declared inside the body of the `for` loop, and cannot be access from outside that loop.
 This is in contrast to Python, where such access is allowed.

+With `for` loops, the variable declared in the parentheses (in this case, `i`) are also only available inside the loop body, and not outside it.

 ## Compiler Errors